IzaacMammadov/docs.urbit.org/content/courses/hoon-school/F-cores.md

 payload]`, where {% tooltip label="battery" href="/glossary/battery" /%}
 describes the things that can be done (the operations) and {% tooltip label="payload" href="/glossary/payload" /%} describes the data on which those operations rely.
-(For many English speakers, the word “battery” evokes a [voltaic pile](https://en.wikipedia.org/wiki/Voltaic_pile) more than a bank of guns, but the artillery metaphor is a better mnemonic for `[battery payload]`.)
+(For many English speakers, the word "battery" evokes a [voltaic pile](https://en.wikipedia.org/wiki/Voltaic_pile) more than a bank of guns, but the artillery metaphor is a better mnemonic for `[battery payload]`.)